Comcast NBCUniversal is launching a Techstars-powered accelerator called LIFT Labs

 “Comcast was a startup more than 50 years ago in the Philadelphia region, and we understand the importance of entrepreneurialism to help drive growth, innovation, and the economy,” said Sam Schwartz, Comcast Cable’s chief business development officer, in a press release.
 “We are excited to work alongside and learn from some of the best entrepreneurs while offering access to our experienced innovators to help them grow their businesses and take them to the next level.”

-Applications for the first LIFT Labs accelerator will open on January 8 next year.Featured Image: Mike Mozart/Flickr UNDER A CC BY 2.0 LICENSE
+Applications for the first LIFT Labs accelerator will open on January 8 next year.Featured Image: Comcast/DBOX for Foster and Partners

 0